openml/openml-python/doc/progress.rst

 0.11.1
 ~~~~~~
+* MAINT #981: Added unit test to verify how the dataset object handles comparisons.
 * MAINT #671: Improved the performance of ``check_datasets_active`` by only querying the given list of datasets in contrast to querying all datasets.
 Modified the corresponding unit test.

 0.11.0